The Musculoskeletal (MSK) Helpline is a phone service for people experiencing symptoms of MSK disorders - such as back pain or sports injuries.

 - exercise tips to help with your specific problem

-Referral to a healthcare professional?
+Referral to a physiotherapist or podiatrist?

 You might feel some pain and discomfort when you start to exercise, this is normal.
 If your symptoms don't improve after 2 weeks of following our advice and trying these exercises, please call us back.